tristanbatchler/TwilightGroveOnline/README.md

 - [ ] Add spawn point in levels
 - [ ] Speed up level uploading?
 - [ ] Translate to Japanese
-- [ ] Use StringNames for inventory script?
+- [x] Use StringNames for inventory script?
 - [ ] Allow customizing the player's appearance
 - [ ] Allow support for multiple items in LevelPointMap stacked on top of each other
+- [ ] Smooth camera zooming